 Wow!
 You think you have seen everything, and then you experience Geranium.
-This two Michelin star restaurant in Copenhagen isn’t getting anywhere close to the attention of restaurant Noma.
+This two Michelin-starred restaurant in Copenhagen isn’t getting anywhere close to the attention of restaurant Noma.
 Quite undeserved, because the dining experience here is truly outstanding.
 This was the most mindblowing meal I ate in Copenhagen during my foodie tour last summer.
-On this particular evening my Eatinerary friend and I was lucky enough to be joined at the table by Geranium’s own media relations manager Virginia Anne Newton.
-Thus, we got to dine in the inspiration kitchen and was presented with all the classic dishes of Rasmus Kofoed.
+Situated in the most unlikely location you can imagine for a Michelin-starred restaurant – part of the Østerbro football stadium.
+Once you enter, though, you completely forget where you actually are, because the interiors are beautifully designed and the view is stunning.

-I remember talking to my friend Andreas Viestad in the car on our way home from Fäviken.
+I remember talking to Andreas Viestad in the car on our way home from Fäviken.
 The topic was food and art.
 I said I considered food a form of art.
 You can see it, feel it, smell it, taste it and have truly amazing experiences in food settings.
 Andreas sort of disagreed, saying he thought that was degrading food in a way.
-Of course, he was right.
+Of course, he was partly right.
 Food is more than art, because you also need it to survive and it deserves a category of its own in human culture.
 Still, I have no better ways to express this than to call food an art-like experience, and there is no better proof than Geranium!

-On this particular evening we had the “Universe menu” and more specifically the Summer Universe.
+On this particular evening, we had the Universe Menu and more specifically the summer universe.
 The menu will change during the autumn and adapt to the new ingredients of the winter season.
 The meal kicked off with nine small appetizers, continued with nine main courses, four desserts and ended with a selection of four sweets to go with the coffee.
 I believe around ten servings in total were considered signature dishes.
-As a guest you are stunned by the beauty of each serving, and completely mind blown by the continued high level of quality in each and everyone of the 26 plates put in front of you.
+As a guest, you are stunned by the beauty of each serving, and completely mind blown by the continued high level of quality in each and every one of the 26 plates put in front of you.